 - If your PC has multiple network adapters, you can optimize each of them.

 - Direct option to reset TCP/IP and WINSOCK.

 - Under the custom option, you can choose different types of optimization including disabled, highly restricted, normal, restricted and experimental.

 - You can always switch back to the default Windows settings.

 - Check MTU/Latency.

-After it applies new settings, it will ask you to reboot the PC for best results.
-I will always suggest to keep an eye on your internet browsing performance and make sure it has either remained the same or has improved.
+After it applies new settings, it will ask you to reboot the PC for the best results.
+I will always suggest keeping an eye on your internet browsing performance and making sure it has either remained the same or has improved.
 In case there is a problem, choose to roll back to default Windows Settings.

-Fun Fact – Windows comes with an Auto Tuning feature which was first released with Windows Vista.
-It is available in Windows 10, and many disable it because of some issues.
+Fun Fact – Windows comes with an Window Auto-Tuning feature which was first released with Windows Vista.
+It is available in Windows 11/10, and many disable it because of some issues.
 The primary reason to disable it is when you use an old router and auto-tuning doesn’t go well with it.